 Paying tax on your savings and investment earnings is obviously to be avoided if at all possible.
 There are a number of investment products that produce tax-free income, including some National Savings products.

 Although the products on offer from National Savings are unlikely to be at the cutting edge, a tax free return of, say, 1.5% is equivalent to 2.5% for someone paying higher rate tax (40%) or 2.7% for someone paying the additional rate tax (45%).
 Premium bonds may be quoted as offering a low 'interest equivalent', but there is a chance at winning a tax free million.
-For those aged 65 and over 2015 sees the introduction of the NS&I pensioner bonds which are promised to offer higher than normal returns on deposits for a maximum investment of £20,000 in two separate bonds.

 Those with a lump sum to invest might consider an investment bond.
 This is a life insurance product and the norm is to draw an annual tax free sum equal to 5% of the original investment for the life of the bond.
 On maturity, usually after 20 years, any surplus is taxable, but with a credit for basic rate tax.
 Higher rate tax might be payable, but 'top slicing' relief might apply.

 Although, as we have already suggested, history records that long-term investment in shares will outperform savings with a bank or building society, you should not overlook (1) the somewhat higher degree of certainty over investment return, albeit current rates are less than inflation and (2) the (usually) ready access to your funds.
 Interest is liable to income tax.

 Such accounts are often held as emergency funds.
 An ideal solution is to have instant access to a sum equal to at least 2 months' income.